jaehlee/jaehlee.github.io/index.md

 ## News

 * [NEW!]
+May 2023: Our paper [Beyond the Imitation Game: Quantifying and extrapolating the capabilities of language models](https://openreview.net/forum?id=uyTL5Bvosj) is now published in TMLR!

+* [NEW!]
+May 2023: Now I'm part of [Google DeepMind](https://www.deepmind.com/blog/announcing-google-deepmind)!
+Excited to join forces with DeepMind colleagues.

+* [NEW!]
 Dec 2022: Our paper [Fast Neural Kernel Embeddings for General Activations](https://arxiv.org/abs/2209.04121) is accepted at **NeurIPS 2022**!

+<!---
 * [NEW!]
 June 2022: Our paper [Beyond the Imitation Game: Quantifying and extrapolating the capabilities of language models](https://arxiv.org/abs/2206.04615) is on ArXiv!
 Benchmark contains 204 tasksa and was contributed by 444 authors across 132 institutions.
 It has been already used to evluate recent large language models such as [[PALM]](https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html),[[Gopher]](https://arxiv.org/abs/2112.11446), and [[Chinchilla]](https://www.deepmind.com/publications/an-empirical-analysis-of-compute-optimal-large-language-model-training).

-<!---

 * Sep 2021: Our paper [Dataset Distillation with Infinitely Wide Convolutional Networks](https://arxiv.org/abs/2107.13034) is accepted at **NeurIPS 2021**!